 Foster Pet Parenting

 Even if you aren’t looking to fully adopt, perhaps you can foster parent for Lana until her forever ship comes in.
 There’s bound to be somebody out there that would love Lana for who she is, quirks and all.
-She just needs a little help in life, something all of us could probably say about ourselves at one time or another in our own lives, if we’re being honest about it.
+She just needs a little help in life, something all of us could probably say at one time or another in our own lives.
 If you or someone you know can help, please don’t hesitate.
 Contact Rescue Dogs Match right now.
 Lana’s time is almost out.

-As of May 16, it has been reported that, through the assistance of media sharing, Lana has been adopted and hopefully has finally found her forever home.
+As of May 16, 2017, it has been reported that, through the assistance of media sharing, Lana has been adopted and has hopefully finally found her forever home.
 If you previously shared this post, thank you!